wincent/buildtools/README.txt

 Project folders also sit at the topmost level.
 Most Wincent products use the following layout for project folders:

-Project/svn-files
-Project/non-svn-files
+Project/src
+Project/extra

-Files checked out from the Subversion repository (generally all those necessary to build the project) are stored in the svn-files subdirectory.
-All other ancillary materials (generally nothing necessary to build the project), if any, are stored in the non-svn-files subdirectory.
+Files checked out from the repository (generally all those necessary to build the project) are stored in the "src" subdirectory.
+All other ancillary materials (generally nothing necessary to build the project), if any, are stored in the "extra" subdirectory.

-This layout ensures that all projects have the same relative paths to the buildtools, build and build-intermediates directories; that is, from the svn-files directory of each project the relative paths are:
+This layout ensures that all projects have the same relative paths to the buildtools, build and build-intermediates directories; that is, from the "src" directory of each project the relative paths are:

 ../../buildtools
 ../../build
 ../../build-intermediates

-Note that the exact name of the svn-files subdirectory is irrelevant; its position within the hierarchy is what counts.
-It could just as well be named "trunk" or you could have peers like "stable" and "development" at the same level (corresponding to different branches within your Subversion repository).
-Because the project file paths are relative, however, it may be necessary to set up symbolic links like this:

-ln -s trunk svn-files

 In local development I store all of these top level files in the following location ("trabajo" is Spanish for "work"):